“Idyllic staffed villa for 4-6 with infinity pool and excellent food, 10 minutes’ drive from Galle and beaches”

 The atmosphere is uber-relaxed and will appeal to families and groups of any age craving tranquility and seclusion.
 The open-plan interiors marry well with the lush heliconia and hibiscus-fringed garden, and there are plenty of spots for socialising or sneaking away with a book.
 A team of 4 staff, including a clever cook, discreetly take care of cooking and cleaning, and can make arrangements for guided bicycle rides, hot-air ballooning and tea plantation tours.
 Whilst Galle’s beaches, eateries and Unesco-listed Dutch fort are close (10 minutes' drive), they really feel worlds away.

-- Chilling out in the cushion-plumped poolside pavilion, gazing across treetops and being serenaded by occasional temple chanting in the distance
+- Chilling out in the shaded cushion-plumped poolside pavilion, gazing across treetops and being serenaded by occasional temple chanting in the distance

 - The garden is a hotspot for wildlife; by day we spied kingfishers, a pair of yolk-yellow golden orioles and playful monkeys swinging through the trees, then fireflies visited us at night